SharonAnyona/Rust_Up_Four/week1/assignment1/README.md

 ## Assignment 1

-Configure Rust on your local machine and execute a hello world program.
+Configure Rust and Cargo on your local machine and execute a hello world program.